How to Learn Node.js

 • Noble Desktop offers comprehensive live online or in-person classes and bootcamps, ideal for immersive JavaScript and Node.js training.

-Node.js is a versatile JavaScript framework that lets users build complex JavaScript programs that can run on almost any device.
-Anyone hoping to build a career in cutting-edge software development, particularly building smart devices and machines, will want to learn how to code using Node.js.
-The number of options for learning Node.js might be overwhelming at first glance.
+Node.js is a versatile JavaScript framework that lets users build complex JavaScript programs that run on almost any device.
+Anyone hoping to build a career in cutting-edge software development—particularly developing smart devices and machines—will want to learn how to code using Node.js.
+The number of options for learning Node.js might seem overwhelming at first glance.
 There are books, video tutorials, classes, and more to choose from; it all depends on your learning style and personal preferences.

 Here, we’ll discuss the various methods of learning Node.js so you can decide how you’d like to get started.